Welcome to PSHE at Brill School!

 teachers on: PSHE BLOG

-Brill School follows the PSHE scheme 'Jigsaw'.
+Brill School follows the PSHE/RSE scheme 'Jigsaw'.
 Jigsaw is compliant with the new DfE 2020 Statutory Requirements and every child here at Brill has one session a week.

 The name 'Jigsaw' was chosen for the scheme as it carefully connects the pieces of Personal, Social and Health Education, emotional literacy, social skills and spiritual development.
-All these pieces are important for our children to be prepared for 21st century life.
-The content of this scheme involves a progressive, whole school approach which aims to help children know and value who they truly are and understand how they relate to other people in this ever-changing world.
+All these pieces are important for our children to reach their potential and thrive as active citizens in the 21st century.
+The content of this scheme involves a progressive, whole school approach which aims to help children know, value and articulate who they truly are and understand how they relate to other people in our diverse and ever-changing world.

 Home Learning Resources